afBejarano/EscapeRoomVR/README.md

       Wait until the installation is completed
       ![](/Docs/sidequest3.png)

 2. Open the game in the Oculus: Library -> Unknown sources -> PsicoTests2x2English.
+Please stand more or less in the middle of the room to start the game.

 3. In the VR environment, you can see a timestamp on the wall to the right.
 This is your ID.
 Please remember it or don't close the test until you have used this number for the next survey as it will be needed to analyze the data of your test.

 4. After having tested the software, please fill the following Google Form.
 This will take you around 5 minutes and will help us understand what we did right and what we did wrong, alongside collecting some data we need for this experiment.
-Thank you for participating and have a great day.
+Thank you for your participation and have a great day.

 Google Form: [Link here](https://forms.gle/ahx28H3LDYGFm18h7)